 Religion and ethics on BBC Two

-Fatima Salaria discusses the strategy for religion on BBC Two
+Fatima Salaria discusses her commissioning needs on Two

-In travel, we’re looking for a combination of talent and subject which brings a clear sense of purpose and the promise of new insight.
+In travel, we’re looking for a combination of talent and subject which brings a clear sense of purpose and the promise of new global insight, current affairs and religious purpose.

 Fatima Salaria takes the lead on religion and ethics commissioning at the BBC, which sits within the wider specialist factual commissioning team.
 Tom McDonald is the Head of Specialist Factual and Natural History Commissioning.
 All proposals for religion and ethics should be submitted via BBC Pitch to the relevant commissioners as listed below.